[AD / pr sample]

 the sugar candy basic bralette was gifted to me by sugar candy/cake maternity in exchange for an honest review. all thoughts & opinions are my own and are entirely uninfluenced. photos self-shot.

-sugar candy is a sub-brand to cake maternity, who are known for their gorgeous maternity and nursing styles. this isn’t the first time i’ve reviewed a sugar candy bra, but i figured rather than go and update the old one, i’d write a new one instead – it has after all been around a year and a half! if you’re interested, feel free to check out my previous review on the sugar candy lux bralette. anyway, let’s get to it. during lockdown i have mostly still been wearing my bras because these 28Gs are not holding themselves up and if i don’t wear anything, the pain i get in my back and shoulders is unfathomable from working at my home not-so-ergonomic desk all day. if i really can’t be dealing with a bra then i’ll wear a tightly fitted crop top or one of my bralettes, and this is where the sugar candy bra comes in. it is that perfect balance between full underwired support and absolute comfort.
+sugar candy is a sub-brand to cake maternity, who are known for their gorgeous maternity and nursing styles. this isn’t the first time i’ve reviewed a sugar candy bra, but i figured rather than go and update the old one, i’d replace it with a new one instead – it has after all been around a year and a half! anyway, let’s get to it. during lockdown i have mostly still been wearing my bras because these 28Gs are not holding themselves up and if i don’t wear anything, the pain i get in my back and shoulders is unfathomable from working at my home not-so-ergonomic desk all day. if i really can’t be dealing with a bra then i’ll wear a tightly fitted crop top or one of my bralettes, and this is where the sugar candy bra comes in. it is that perfect balance between full underwired support and absolute comfort.

 the sugar candy basic bralette is a really simple design at first glance, in a soft, smooth knit fabric and a ribbed underband. at first glance you could be forgiven for thinking that this is just a simple high street sports bra style, but on closer inspection you can really see what sets it apart. the colour is uniform and the underband features the sugar candy logo for a bit of branding. all of the stitching is impeccably neat, with no loose threads or fraying anywhere to be seen, while the shoulder straps feature a pretty design on them and the hardware is coated to match the colour exactly.